Chapter 11 Haig 121224

 as close in, as Haig now realized they needed to be dropped.
 It seems to

-hour too late, to take full advantage of the darkness.
-Haig had wisely
+to take full advantage of the darkness.
+Haig had wisely let the NCOs of

-let the NCOs of recon know beforehand, to ready themselves, as his
+recon know beforehand, to ready themselves, as his reserve, to be used

-in the twilight, with bullets popping by everyone in the open, recon
+popping by everyone in the open, recon people united with “C” Company

-buddies.
-Some hand-to-hand fighting ensued.
-It was the kind of fighting
+fighting ensued.
+It was the kind of fighting and killing almost unheard

-and killing almost unheard of in jungle warfare.
-The lines were quickly
+of in jungle warfare.
+The lines were quickly reestablished, with recon

-company soldiers.
-These deadly shooters had eliminated every threat
+shooters had eliminated every threat inside the wire, without getting a

-inside the wire, without getting a single recon man killed, while losing
+single recon man killed, while losing only eight men in “C” Company,

-only eight men in C company, during the entire battle of Ap Gu.
-All but
+during the entire battle of Ap Gu.
+All but one of these, were killed by

-one of these, were killed by fragmentation wounds, which would seem to
+fragmentation wounds, which would seem to indicate that the gun slinging

-indicate that the gun slinging shootout was a one-sided affair.
-This low
+shootout was a one-sided affair.
+This low casualty rate, alone, speaks

-casualty rate, alone, speaks volumes to the proficiency of this little
+volumes to the proficiency of this little band of citizen soldiers.

-band of citizen soldiers.
-However, it also speaks volumes about the
+However, it also speaks volumes about the ineptness of these teenage

 Low hanging clouds preventing the Air Force from bombing wasn't